nodejs/node/doc/guides/backporting-to-release-lines.md

 ## What can be backported?

 The "Current" release line is much more lenient than the LTS release lines in what can be landed.
-Our LTS release lines require that commits live in a Current release for at least 2 weeks before backporting.
+Our LTS release lines (v4.x and v6.x as of March 2017) require that commits mature in a Current release for at least 2 weeks before they can be landed on staging.
+If the commit can not be cherry-picked from master a manual backport will need to be submitted.
 Please see the [LTS Plan][] for more information.
 After that time, if the commit can be cherry-picked cleanly from master, then nothing needs to be done.
 If not, a backport pull request will need to be submitted.